Somos sequence

 In mathematics, a Somos sequence is a sequence of numbers defined by a certain recurrence relation, described below.
 They were discovered by mathematician Michael Somos.
-From the form of their defining recurrence (which involves division), one would expect the terms of the sequence to be fractions, but nevertheless many Somos sequences have the property that all of their members are integers.
+From the form of their defining recurrence (which involves division), one would expect the terms of the sequence to be fractions, but surprisingly, a few Somos sequences have the property that all of their members are integers.